 Underlying all of her studies was an active interest in holistic health and Chinese medicine.
 Beginning in the early 1980’s, Maxine spent many weeks and weekends taking classes at Omega Institute for Holistic Studies in Rhinebeck, New York.
 In 2002, she signed up for two workshops in Qigong with Roger Jahnke, O.M.D. and fell in love with Qigong!
 With her many years of practice and teaching in Trager and movement re-education, Qigong felt like a coming home!
 The following fall of 2003, Maxine spent a month at Omega in a 200 hour teacher training with Dr. Roger Jahnke and has been teaching ever since.
 Since then, she has studied many times with Dr Jahnke and with other fine Qigong and Tai Chi teachers.
-She is a professional member of the National Qigong Association and enjoys attending their annual Qigong conferences and has presented workshops at NQA twice.
+She is a professional member of the National Qigong Association, enjoys attending their annual Qigong conferences and has presented workshops at NQA twice.
+She also is a professional member of the Institute of Integral Qigong and Tai Chi (IIQTC).
 In 2010, she and her husband took an amazing trip to China with Solala Towler, spending 5 days in the sacred Wudang Mountains practicing Qigong.

 The scroll above was a gift made for our grandson when he was 5 years old.
 It says: “joyful boy.”

 Maxine’s great passion is practicing and teaching “Qigong for Good Health.”
 Occasionally, she teaches workshops at Brookdale Community College; she has especially enjoyed teaching “Everyday Qigong” at the annual Women’s Conference.
 With every class and with her students, Maxine deepens her own understanding and learning of Qigong.
 Her other passions include dancing with “The Core of Fire,” an interfaith dance ministry, and hiking almost every morning with Bob and their current 4 legged friend, Black “Berry” – all happy with feet and paws on the earth!
-These are some activities that can bring us back into wholeness and balance.
-B Berry, our Lab mix, lays close when we practice Qigong. good Qi for all!
+These are some activities that can bring me back into wholeness and balance.
+B Berry, our Lab mix, often lays close by when I practice Qigong … plenty of good Qi for all!